IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 .. warning::

   The latest release of django-constance (0.6) is not compatible with Django 1.6.x .
-Please update your manifest to use Django<1.6 with this plugin.
+Make sure your manifest uses Django<1.6 with this plugin.

 To install django-constance, you'll need to make a few updates to your